ibm-s390-cloud/k8s-cex-dev-plugin/docs/getting_started_with_the_cex_device_plug_in.md

 2. Edit the `cex_resources.json` JSON file in the `deployments/configmap` folder with your favorite editor.
-3. To verify via pretty-print that you made valid JSON entries without errors, run the following command: <br>`jq -r . cex_resources.json`<br>
+3. To verify via pretty-print that you made valid JSON entries without errors, run the following command: <br>`jq -r . cex_resources.json`<br>.
-   If you see error messages, you need to fix them before continuing to the next step.
+   If you see error messages, you need to resolve the errors before continuing to the next step.
 4. To create the configurtion map, run the following command: <br>`oc create -k .`<br>
    To update an already existing config map, run the following command: <br>`oc apply -k .`<br>